Why is the weather becoming more extreme?

 A study published by Nature found that annual gross domestic product could decrease by up to 10% if the world warms by 3C, owing to the economic losses incurred from climate-related events.

-Typhoon Yagi, Asia's most powerful storm this year, caused over $3 billion worth of damages in northern Vietnam, devastating export-oriented industrial hubs, destroying factories and facilities, flooding farmland and damaging homes.
+In early September, Typhoon Yagi caused over $3 billion worth of damages in northern Vietnam, devastating export-oriented industrial hubs, destroying factories and facilities, flooding farmland and damaging homes.

 Individual households also face long-term economic losses from extreme events through rising home insurance premiums or costs associated with lost work days in order to prepare for, or clean up from, disasters.